Investigation finds Northfield police officer sent porn to colleagues, entered bogus nicknames in database for 20 years

 Other records requests The Record made related to this investigation have yet to be fulfilled.

 In all three, Tierney escaped discipline.
-In 2017, a complainant said that during a traffic stop they were asked to exit his vehicle.
+In 2017, a complainant said that during a traffic stop they were asked to exit their vehicle.
 When the individual asked why, according to the complaint, Tierney threatened to break the car’s window with his baton, entered the vehicle, pointed a taser at the subject’s head and slapped a cellphone out of the subject’s hands.

 The internal investigation — conducted by then Deputy Chief Claude Casaletto and overseen by Chief William Lustig — exonerated Tierney, saying “there was no basis for the complaint” and that Tierney followed department procedures when he requested that the subject exit the vehicle.
 The investigation findings do not dispute — or reference — Tierney’s other actions.